-6) Life cycle detector: Life cycle detector detects modifications.
+6) Life time detector: Life time detector detects modifications.

-7) Filters.
+7) Filters

 8) Non-reversibility of TEST and NORMAL modes: This function disables the TEST mode and enables the NORMAL mode of the TOE.
 This function ensures the non-reversibility of the NORMAL mode.
-This function is used once during the manufacturing process.
+This function is used once during the manufacturing process

-9) Control of Booting mode: This requirement is achieved by the changing the Operating Mode Selection.
+9) Control of Booting mode: This requirement is achieved by changing the Operating Mode Selection.